hammezii/ddb-html-to-markdown/README.md

 Step 4: markdown files will be saved in /markdown_output

 ## Python libraries required
+The script requires the following libraries to work.
+Note: os is usually installed along with python, so does not need to be installed separately.

 1. Beautiful Soup
 2. html2text
 3. os